TechWiz-3/scout/README.md

 # Scout

-⭐ Find hacktoberfest repos from your CLI by getting repos by the range of stars they have
+⭐ Find hacktoberfest repos from your terminal by getting repos by the range of stars they have

 Have you noticed that often the best repos to contribute to have somewhere between 5-1000 stars?
 To find these repos on GitHub however, is quite hard!
 With scout, this issue ends.